sachinkr91/api-rest-meetings/libs/csharp/docs/ApplicationApi.md

             var apiInstance = new ApplicationApi();
             var userId = 56;  // int? | The ID of the user of interest.
-This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var clientId = 56;  // int? | The ID of the client application of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var clientId = clientId_example;  // string | The ID of the client application of interest.
 This value was given as a response during client application creation.

             try
             {